-The Director Legal & Governance shall act as Clerk to this Panel.
+The Corporate Director of Governance shall act as Clerk to this Panel.

 • South Staffordshire Lottery Advisory Panel

 The role of the Lottery Advisory Panel is to advise the Leader of the Council in respect of the administration of the revenue generated from the central fund of the South Staffordshire Lottery.